What does ESP stand for in psychology

-ESP or extrasensory perception is most commonly called the «sixth sense”.
-It is sensory information that an individual receives which comes beyond the ordinary five senses sight, hearing, smell, taste, and touch.
+what is esp? what does esp mean?
+ESP or extrasensory perception is most called the «sixth sense» or esper.
+It is sensory information that an individual receives which comes beyond the ordinary five senses.
+These five senses are sight, hearing, smell, taste, and touch.

-However, the phenomena of ESP activity has been indicated much earlier, some say even in Biblical times.
+But, the phenomena of ESP activity has been indicated much earlier, some say even in Biblical times.

-However, these first studies of ESP were rarely experimental.
-The studies consisted of mostly spontaneous incidents that were located.
+But, these first studies of ESP were rarely experimental.
+The studies consisted of spontaneous incidents that were located.
 Many of the individuals studied were self-claimed «sensitives» or psychics.
 Rarely were they examined under anything resembling laboratory conditions.

 - There may have been sensory cues.
 An example of this is that if a strong light shined on the back of the ESP cards, it might be possible to see the symbol through the back.
 Currently to avoid this possibility the target card is covered by an oblique shielding, or kept far from the subject.

 - An experimenter that knows the target might whisper it or otherwise give a cue to the subject.
 Presently no one in contact with the subject knows the target.

 - More hits might be recorded than actually occurred..
 Currently hits and responses are recorded by machine or by someone not knowing either.